Conversation data your warehouse can use

 NLP outputs are narrative

-Custom NLP pipelines return prose explanations.
+Custom NLP pipelines return free-text explanations.
 Converting them to structured fields requires more engineering.

 Call tools don't integrate with warehouses